rapidsai/cuml/README.md

 ### Running tests

-To test the C++ algorithms using googletests,
+To test the C++ algorithms using googletests, in the repository root folder:

 ```bash
 $ cd cuML